 As well as the school's safeguarding induction programme, all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-Governors are also encouraged to attend whole school safeguarding and child protection training.
+Safeguarding training is updated annually.
 Appendix 1

 Related legislation and key documents

 Children Act 1989 (and 2004 update): The Children Act 1989 gives every child the right to protection from abuse and exploitation and the right to have enquires made to safeguard his or her welfare.
 The Act place duties on several agencies, including schools, to assist Social Services departments acting on behalf of children and young people in need (s17) or enquiring into allegations of child abuse (s47).